wp-plugins/related-youtube-videos/readme.txt

 **YouTube**

 * **relation**            - Specify the kind of relation that shall be used for searching YouTube.
-Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
+Can either be 'postTitle', 'postTags', 'postCategories', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
 * **terms**               - Search YouTube for these terms - no separating commas required.
 * **exact**               - Set to 'true' will (try to) search for the exact phrase.
 * **orderBy**             - Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
 * **lang**                - {2-letter-language-code} will show videos in that language.
 * **region**              - {2-letter-country-code} will show videos that are actually viewable in that region/country.
 * **author**              - Only show videos from a given YouTube User(name) .
 * **filter**              - Add additional keywords or filtering search parameters.
 Those will **always** be added even when the relation is set to post title, tags, or so.
+You can also manually add post tags by adding '+postTags', categories by adding '+postCategories', the post title by adding '+postTitle' to the filter.
 * **viewRelated**         - set to "no" or "false" will **not** show more related videos at the end of a clip.

 I recommend always using the attributes 'relation', 'max', and if the relation shall be 'keywords' the 'terms' attribute.
 Depending on your design you might also set a custom width and height for the videos so they fit in properly.